How to Recognize a Foreign Student

 The general rule is that foreign students in F-1 and M-1 status are not permitted to work in the United States.
 However, there are some significant exceptions.
 F-1 students may be employed as follows:

-- Optional practical training, either prior to or following graduation, for a maximum of one (1) year for F-1 students and six (6) months 2 for M-1 students 3 .
+- Optional practical training, either prior to or following graduation, for a maximum of one year for F-1 students (plus an additional 24 months for students with a STEM degree employed by an E-Verify employer) and six months 2 for M-1 students 3 .
 The purpose of practical training is for the students to apply the knowledge and skills gained from their educational programs.
 J-1 students are employable only to the extent and under the circumstances specified by the approved program sponsor on the Form DS-2019.

 - Severe economic hardship: unforeseeable upon issuance of the Form I-20, may entitle a student whose designated school official certifies that other employment options are not available to meet academic and subsistence costs to apply to USCIS for an employment authorization document.